£7,500 Compensation for Accident on Airline

 After returning home to the UK, our client got in touch with our Holiday Claims Solicitors to make a claim for compensation from the airline.

-Her case was taken on by Associate Solicitor Paul Stevens who specialises in holiday accident claims.
+Her case was taken on by Associate Legal Executive Paul Stevens who specialises in holiday accident claims.
 Paul arranged a plastic surgeon’s report, which confirmed that our client had sustained mainly second-degree burns of varying depth.
 Her scarring injuries continued to cause her embarrassment, impacting temporarily on her physical relationship with her husband.

 Our client also faced further unexpected financial costs, as she was required to buy £150 worth of medication, and her injuries meant she was unable to use her local gym, despite paying a subscription fee of £156 that couldn’t be refunded.